READ TIME: 12mins

 If your company’s problem is more money is going out than in?
 Consequently, you then need to evaluate whether the business is viable and solvent?

 It would be best for a director to meet with a licensed insolvency practitioner to review your companies’ financial status.

-Hbg Advisory will evaluate your companies situation and then offer to advise you on your options.
-Also, it may involve formal discussions with your companies creditors.
-So to resolve matters; therefore, you may need to consider a company voluntary arrangement (CVA), or if your company requires closing for good, a creditors voluntary liquidation (CVL).
+Hbg Advisory will evaluate your company situation and then offer to advise you on your options.
+Also, it may involve formal discussions with your company’s creditors.
+So to resolve matters, you may need to consider a company voluntary arrangement (CVA), or if your company requires closing for good, creditors voluntary liquidation (CVL).

 “Shed no more tears over Vat.”

 Examine the reasons behind your incapacity to pay VAT

 If you’re unable to pay your company VAT or any other tax liabilities, you need to expose the root cause hampering your actioning payment.
 Once you understand the issue, you may resolve the situation in one way or another.

 Perhaps your creditors fail to pay their invoices on time, leaving your short-term cash flow going dry.
 If this is the case, focus on chasing these defaulting payers and checking your current collection strategy and payment terms for the future.

 However, if your business is spending more money than it has earned, you need to assess whether the company is still profitable.
 So, act swiftly and arrange a meeting with a licensed insolvency practitioner to evaluate your company’s situation and advise on options.
 They may request formal negotiations with creditors under a Company Voluntary Arrangement (CVA) or explore closure options, like a Creditor’s Voluntary Liquidation, if debt levels are abnormally high.

 If your business cannot pay HMRC due to the coronavirus, your company will not incur paying the penalty.
 Therefore,: